google/zetasql/docs/functions-and-operators.md

 **Description**

 Takes two `STRING` or `BYTES` values.
-Returns the 1-based index of the first occurrence of `value2` inside `value1`.
+Returns the 1-based position of the first occurrence of `value2` inside `value1`.
 Returns `0` if `value2` is not found.

 This function supports specifying [collation][collation].